Carl-Maxwell/scramble-daggers/docs/random_chance_syntax_for_games.md

-> "Chests have a 1.7763568394002505^-15 chance of having a golden chalice, except every time you open a chest and don't acquire a golden chalice the odds of finding one double, and each time you acquire a golden chalice return to 1.7763568394002505^-15."
+> "Chests have a 1.7763568394002505^-15 chance of having a golden chalice, except every time you open a chest and don't acquire a golden chalice the odds of finding one double, and each time you acquire a golden chalice they return to 1.7763568394002505^-15."

 (That number is just 2 to the fiftieth power: 2 divided by 2 fifty times.
 This